-Bison calves near their mother.
-Spring is the best time of year to spy baby animals in the park.
+Spring is the best time of year to see baby animals in Yellowstone National Park.

 Springtime, peak season for wildlife viewing in the park, is one of the most popular times of year to visit Yellowstone – and for good reason.
 It is officially spring in Yellowstone National Park when the first baby animals make their debut.
 This season offers wonderful opportunities for photographers and visitors of all ages to see baby animals with their mothers in their natural habitat.

 One of the most commonly spotted animals in Yellowstone is the black bear.
 There are roughly 800-1,300 bears that make their home in the park – this estimate includes black bears, as well as their larger cousin, the grizzly bear.
 Black bears typically gives birth to one or two cubs in January or February, and the cubs stick close to mom during their first summer, fall, and winter out of the den.

 Another favorite species for Yellowstone wildlife watchers is the bighorn sheep, which is commonly spotted along the McMinn Bench of Mount Everts.
 Ewes typically give birth to one lamb around May, usually among the park's higher elevations not easily reached by predators.
 During the late fall and early winter, visitors can catch a glimpse of the park's male bighorn sheep, who challenge each other in dramatic, horn-crashing contests in one of Yellowstone's most amazing displays.